 I would advise you against getting laptops with smaller screen sizes because you will have difficulty running high-end games.
 A laptop’s screen size dictates its overall size.
 Those larger laptops have more room for fans to operate: and as you know, gaming produces a lot of heat.
 So these smaller ones are ideal if you’re using them for any other purpose other than gaming.

 Resolution and Refresh Rate

 The current ideal resolution is a 1080p screen with 144 to 240 Hz refresh rates.
 Anything lower than 1080p will not give you a good gaming experience.
-The images will look like they were shot by a 80s video camera (This is a bit of an overstatement!).
-What is this ‘refresh rate’?
+The images will look like they were shot by an 80s video camera (This is a bit of an overstatement!).
+So what is this ‘refresh rate’?
 This is the rate at which your monitor can refresh the display completely.

 4K resolution is a whole different story.
 It offers much better image resolution than 2k and 1080p for the finer details of the game.
 The disadvantage with 4k resolution is that the other parts of the laptop (such as the Graphics, refresh rate, etc.) will have to be optimized to support it.
 Taking nothing from 4k because it is the best display out there, I’m just saying if you can’t incur the cost, 1080p and 2k display can still give you a good experience.